Chocolate Daisy

 Maintenance

 Easy to grow.
 Reseeds readily.
 In a meadow, it can be mowed in early summer after the first wave of blooms.
-Use as ornamental in wildflower meadow, as an accent shrub, perennial garden, or shortgrass meadow.
+Use as an accent in a perennial garden, or shortgrass meadow.
 It can get quite tall with rich soil and abundant water, but in drier soils it is more compact.
-Propagation: Seed,
+Propagation: seed,

 Comments

 Blooms April-November.
 This flower really does smell like chocolate, especially on warm days.
-It will bloom year round in warm weather.
-Leaves are pale green in a rosette at the base of the plant, longer branches are topped by flower heads with yellow rays surrounding a maroon central disc.
+Leaves are pale green in a rosette at the base of the plant.
+Longer branches are topped by flower heads with yellow rays surrounding a maroon central disc.
 The yellow flower petals open in late afternoon and have red to maroon veins on the underside.
-Attracts birds.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.

-Previous Scientific Name(s): Synonym/s: Berlandiera incisa, Berlandiera lyrata var. macrophylla
+Previous Scientific Name(s): Berlandiera incisa, Berlandiera lyrata var. macrophylla

 References